 The most important tool is the Command Window.
 The command line is marked by the >> symbol.
-This is the place where the user enters variables and run functions and M-files.
-Each statement must be separated from each other by a comma, a semi-colon, or the return character.
+This is the place where the user enters variables and execute script files called M-files.
+User can enter statements on the command line.
+Each statement must be separated from each other by a comma, a semi-colon, or the new-line character.
 Output to the screen is suppressed if a statement is terminated with a semi-colon, otherwise results of a computation are displayed in the command window.

-For example if the user types
+For example if the user types on the command line